Construction Skills NPA

 You do not need any experience to join us but we know you will gain plenty through practical sessions, sharing years of work experience with our lecturers, learning from others in the class and making the most of our purpose built and well-equipped construction rooms.

 You will have the chance to take industry certificates: Health and Safety (IOSH), CSCS Card and Access Platforms (safe use).
-You will also be supported in a two week work placement where youcan put your new skills in to practise.
+You will also be supported in a two week work placement where you can put your new skills into practice.

-You should be reasonably fit and able to work to a general/credit level (National 4/5) of study.
+You should be reasonably fit and able to work to a National 4/5 level of study.
 Mature students are welcome.
-All candidates will attend an interview.
+All candidates will attend an informal interview.

 - Stonemasonry – Introduction